AlfredoGaribaldi4/AlfredoGaribaldi4/README.md

 <h3 align="center">A passionate web developer in formation that loves doing sports on his spare time.</h3>

 - 🌱 I’m currently working on **a few projects of my own as a freelance**.
 Developing my knoledge on **Cloud Computing :)**

+- 🚀 Currently part of the Le Wagon Family as a Teaching Assistant in Lisbon, Portugal.

 - 💬 Ask me about CSS, JavaScript, HTML, Ruby on Rails, SQL, Figma.